felipebueno/flostr/README.md

 # flostr

-Nostr client written in Flutter for web, Android &amp; iOS.
-Inspired by Amethyst.
+Cross-platform Nostr client written in Flutter.
+Inspired by Amethyst and Twitter.